marco-mart/Not-A-Team/problem.md

 **Context or environment that your product will be in.**

 ### 2.2 Domain Model with Description
+Our domain model will start with our ideas and then learn and implement the syntax.
+Next, we will then put the program together, then start testing our gamee for any bugs.
+Once our bugs have been fixed and our software is fully operational, we will be finished.
 **Display and describe your domain model.**

 ### 2.3 Product Functions (general)